39 Favorite Cottage Garden Plants for a Beautiful, Blooming Garden

 9. Hydrangeas

 Hydrangeas are one of my all-time favorites.
-Their large, lush blooms bring softness and structure to the cottage garden at the same time.
-They’re generous plants that are long-lasting flowers, beautiful cut stems, and enough presence to anchor a whole garden bed.
+Their large, lush blooms bring softness and structure to the cottage garden.
+They’re generous plants with long-lasting flowers, beautifully cut stems, and enough presence to anchor a whole garden bed.

 They thrive in partial shade, which makes them perfect for spots that don’t get full sun all day.
 I always bring a few stems inside during the summer.
 There’s something about them in a vintage picture on the kitchen table that feels like pure cottage.